Welcome to Bible Study Online!

 Nevertheless, to many others, this ‘crowning tenet of faith’ causes unease – like viewing the woven crown of thorns thrust down upon the head of our Saviour, in mockery of His true Lordship and the justice of God.
 Instead of THE LORD OUR RIGHTEOUSNESS, Jesus is often portrayed as sin personified – one left derelict at the cross.
 In the place of God’s righteous judgment, we see a travesty.
 His murder is termed ‘God’s wrath’.
 Cursed by man, He is deemed to have suffered the curse of God.
 Though innocent, we are taught that He suffered the punishment of God, as one guilty in our place.

-Sincerity of belief is not the issue, here.
+However, sincerity of belief is not the issue, here.
 It is truth.
 How clearly we know the truth will determine how effective we are as His disciples, for Jesus is the Truth.
+Scripture reveals that God was not the cause of our Lord’s death.
+Jesus died as a result of the sinfulness of man.

-The aim of this book is to reveal the witness from Scripture and the Early Church concerning the atonement and how it should be understood.
-I have no doubt it will be challenging to many, but keep an open mind and be like the Bereans, who were praised by the Apostle Paul for zealously checking the Scriptures to see if what he said was true (Acts 17:11).
+The aim of this book is to reveal the witness from Scripture and the Early Church concerning the atonement and how this should be understood, according to the biblical revelation itself.
+I have no doubt it will be challenging to many, but keep an open mind and be like the Bereans, who were praised for zealously checking the Scriptures to see if what Paul said was true (Acts 17:11).

 Belief in creation and evolution is also discussed in the Addenda and may be found of help with reference to the Genesis account of creation and the fall.